-In an effort to mitigate climate change, policymakers have advocated for the adoption of climate-friendly practices.
-Carbon farming has recently emerged as a way in which farmers can fight climate change and contribute to the global effort.
+In effort to mitigate climate change, policymakers have advocated for the adoption of climate-friendly practices.
+Carbon farming has emerged as a way in which farmers can fight climate change and contribute to the global effort.

 Greenhouse gases emissions and global warming

 Climate change is a significant global problem and has led to numerous natural calamities, among them global warming.
 The concentration greenhouse gases in the atmosphere is 30% higher than it was 150 ago.
 This is causing the atmosphere to warm considerably more than before.

 Greenhouse gasses absorb some of the sun’s heat energy and prevent heat from escaping the atmosphere.

 Farming, deforestation, burning of fossil fuels, among other human activities, contribute to global warming.
 Excess carbon dioxide (CO2) and other greenhouse gasses, such as nitrous oxide (N2O) and methane (CH4) are released from industries, automobiles, electricity production, agriculture, and other sectors.
 According to the IPCC (Intergovernmental Panel on Climate Change), agriculture, forestry, and other land uses account for 24% of the global greenhouse gas emissions.
 More than the emissions attributed to industry (21%) and transportation (14%).

 As the world’s human population grows, farmers have to adopt new, intensive practices to meet the rising demand for food, such as intensified fertilizer and pesticide applications.
 Unfortunately, most of these practices aren’t eco-friendly and continually overstretch natural resources.
 This has resulted in increased emissions of greenhouse gases and contribute to climate change.